St. Lawrence Shrine Basilica: Saint

 The Prefect of Rome was informed of the riches of the Church, and imagining that the Christians had hidden considerable treasures, he was extremely desirous to secure them.
 He ordered Lawrence to reveal all the treasures to him.
 Lawrence asked for a little time to present to him the treasures of the Church.
 The Prefect granted him three days.
 Lawrence went all over the city, seeking out in every street the poor who were supported by the church.
 On the third day, he gathered together a great number of them before the Church and placed them in rows, the decrepit, the blind, the lame, the maimed, the lepers, orphans, widows, and virgins.
 He invited the Prefect to come and see the treasures of the Church and conducted him to the place.
 The Prefect was furious at the sight and threatened Lawrence against such action and asked him to show him the treasures according to his promise.
 Lawrence explained to him that they were the real riches of the Church.
 The materialistic Prefect was only insulted and in his rage ordered Lawrence to be put to death in a slow and torturous manner.

 He ordered a great gridiron to be made ready.
 Lawrence was stripped, extended, and bound with chains upon the gridiron over a slow fire.
 He was broiled little by little.
 His face appeared beautiful, radiating extraordinary light.
 Great must have been the tranquility which he enjoyed even when he was being subjected to the torture.
-He only prayed for the conversion of the city of Rome and lifted his eyes up towards heaven and breathed his last.
+He only prayed for the conversion of the city of Rome and lifted his eyes up towards heaven and died.
 Several senators, who were present at his death, were so powerfully moved by his tender piety and his indifference towards the torture inflicted on him, that they became Christians on the spot.
 These noblemen took up the martyr's body on their shoulders, and gave it an honourable burial in the Veran field, near the road to Tibur, on 10 August 258.